-4. Recognizing the Impaired Physician
+5. Recognizing the Impaired Physician

 There is a long tradition of concern at WSU SOM for the impaired professional.
 Greater awareness has led to increased recognition of addictions, depression, stress management, inappropriate anger displays, and behavior problems in our faculty and students and a continued interest in the treatment of the impaired professional.
 Physicians can become dysfunctional in a variety of ways, just like the patients they treat.
 Their individual problems often manifest in ways that can harm the patients whom they serve, the institutions that employ them, their families, and the colleagues with whom they work.
 Physicians often have difficulty admitting their problems with drugs or alcohol, and too often, do not get the help they need until a crisis is reached.
 Early interventions in confronting physicians who are heading for trouble are needed and if necessary, intensive treatment programs for the compromised professional can be made available.
 Initiating this process can be difficult for colleagues and supervisors.
-See Resident Impairment Policy for more information unable to perform their patient care responsibilities.
+See Resident Impairment Policy for more information limited to fatigue, illness, and family emergencies.
+Each program must have policies and procedures in place to ensure coverage of patient care in the event that a resident may be unable to perform their patient care responsibilities.
 These policies must be implemented without fear of negative consequences for the resident who is unable to provide the clinical work.